kjellski/dotfiles/README.md

 # @kjellski Dot Files

 These are my very own dotfiles.
-In order to speed up the setup of new Bash_able machines.
+In order to speed up the setup of new bashable machines(pun intendet).
 The requirements for this are now:

 ```terminal